 To receive financial aid, a student must be registered for at least half time (6 credits) per semester.
 All financial aid is to be used to help defray the costs of tuition and fees and other educationrelated expenses incurred during the academic year.

 Massachusetts School of Law's Financial Aid Office is available to all students.
-Please contact Lynn Bowab or Kathy Perry to obtain application materials and instructions.
+Please contact Kathy Perry or Lynn Bowab to obtain application materials and instructions.